In New York City, owning a condo or co-op involves many responsibilities, including maintaining your building.

 The FISP is designed to protect pedestrians from getting injured or killed by falling pieces of debris.
 While keeping up with this local law might be a not-so-glamorous part of being a property owner or board member, it can be beneficial for you in the long run as these regulations force you to keep your building in the best possible condition.

 Tenants and potential unit buyers are naturally more attracted to a well-maintained building regardless of how old it is.
 If you want to list your property for rent or sale, having it look its best will only increase your chances of closing the deal fast.

 Additionally, regular upkeep is a lot more cost-effective than waiting until your facade is severely damaged and unsafe.
 This is the strategy we implement for all Daisy-run buildings — you can read more about our approach in our predictive maintenance article.
 Proactively and strategically maintaining and upgrading your building, as well as small repairs here and there, are much easier on the budget than a whole makeover.

 How we can help

-So, if you’re not sure if your building meets all Local Law 11 requirements or any other laws, or you just think your building could be better taken care of, we’re happy to help!
+So, if you’re not sure if your building meets all Local Law 11 requirements or any other laws (worried about Local Law 97 or Local Law 152?), or you just think your building could be better taken care of, we’re happy to help!
 Visit our website to learn more about Daisy.